• Home

 • 1 cup warm water

-• 2 ¼ tsp active dry yeast
+• 2 ¼ teaspoon active dry yeast

 • 2 ½ cups all-purpose flour

-• 2 tsp salt
+• 2 teaspoon salt

-• 1 Tbsp olive oil
+• 1 tablespoon olive oil

-• parsley, optional
+• parsley for serving, optional

-• garlic powder, optional
+• garlic powder for serving, optional

-• olive oil, for serving, optional
+• olive oil for serving, optional

 Instructions

-1. Mix the water and yeast together in the bowl of a stand mixer.
-Let sit until the yeast is dissolved, about 5 minutes.
-Attach the dough hook.
+• Attach the dough hook.
 Add in the flour, salt, and olive oil.
 Mix the dough on medium speed for 8 minutes.
 The bread can also be kneaded by hand on a floured surface for 5-7 minutes or until smooth.

-2. Lightly oil the bowl before covering with plastic wrap.
-Let the dough rise until doubled in size, about 1 hour.
-Once risen, turn the dough onto a floured surface.
+• Once risen, turn the dough onto a floured surface.
 Divide the dough into 8 pieces, rolling each piece into an 8-inch circle.
 Add extra flour if the dough starts to stick to the counter.
 If the dough starts to spring back after rolling, allow dough to rest for up to 30 minutes before cooking.

-3. Place a cast iron skillet on medium-high heat.
+• Place a cast iron skillet on medium-high heat.
 Drizzle a little bit of olive oil in the skillet.
 Add a pita to the skillet and cook for 1 minute or until you see bubbles start to form.
 Flip and cook the other side for another 1-2 minutes until the underside starts to brown.
 Continue this method of cooking each of the pitas.

 Nutrition